Learn about many of the available medications in our database.

 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infections: Corticosteroids, such as mometasone, can reduce your body’s ability to fight infections and may hide signs of infection that is developing.
-Infections such as chickenpox and measles can be more serious in people taking medications such as fluticasone.
+Infections such as chickenpox and measles can be more serious for people taking medications such as fluticasone.
 If you are exposed to someone with chickenpox or measles, contact your doctor.

 Inhalation-induced bronchospasm: Inhaled forms of medications may cause spasms of the airways, which make breathing difficult.
 If you experience this problem when using formoterol – mometasone, stop using this medication immediately.
 Speak to your doctor if you experience any problems with breathing while taking this or other inhaled medication.